One of the most influential records ever. Consistently good across each song.

 It's a perfectly fine record, but it's just not something to get excited about.
 This is ambiance music, which certainly has its place in culture, but these reviews are personal and my personal take is that this is forgettable.

-Some of these songs are cultural milestones so it's hard for me to write this without feeling weird, but I just don't enjoy this music enough to appreciate it.
-I just don't like it.
+It's hard for me to write this without doubting myself, but I just don't enjoy this music enough to appreciate it.

 There are under- and overrated records out there, but I think this one is where it deserves to be.